 Insurance requirements for Virginia general contractors

-In addition to obtaining the proper licensing for your business, you need to have the insurance policies in place to protect your business.
+In addition to obtaining the proper licensing for your business, you need to have business insurance in Virginia in place to protect your small business.

 Workers’ Compensation insurance for general contractors